Lions Clubs International · Multiple District 201 · District N1

 After years on the Central Coast, where he coached and managed junior rugby league teams, Joe returned to the Coffs Coast and discovered Lions through volunteer work.
 He became a charter member of the Urunga Lions Club, later moving to Bellingen Lions to broaden his experience and taking on the role of Zone Chair.

-Joe now serves as First Vice District Governor while also holding Zone Chair responsibilities for Zones 2 and 3, working closely alongside the District Governor to bring the benefits of Lions to communities across the district.
+Joe now serves as District Governor while also holding Zone Chair responsibilities for Zones 2 and 3, working to bring the benefits of Lions to communities across the district.

 Lion Stuart Ritchie